pkantsedalov/ng2-file-type/README.md

     <input
       type="file"
       [ng2FileSize]="{ min: 1024, max: 1024 * 1024 }"
-      [ng2FileSizeErrorMsg]="'File size must be less that 1mb and more that 1kb!'"
+      [fileSizeErrorMsg]="'File size must be less that 1mb and more that 1kb!'"
     />

     <!--